Corporate Governance Statement

-Corporate Governance Conformity Declaration Pursuant to Section 161 of the German Stock Corporation Act [AktG] from 29 September 2020 / Update from 27 January 2021
+Corporate Governance Conformity Declaration Pursuant to Section 161 of the German Stock Corporation Act [AktG] from 29 September 2020 / Updates from 27 January 2021 and 5 May 2021

 The Management Board and Supervisory Board of All for One Group SE declare that since the last declaration of compliance dated 22 September 2019, All for One Group SE has complied with the recommendations of the German Government Commission for the German Corporate Governance Code in the version dated 7 February 2017 with the exceptions stated and justified in the declaration dated 22 September 2019 and in the update to the declaration of compliance dated 5 February 2020.

-They further declare that the recommendations of the German Corporate Governance Code in the version dated 16 December 2019, published on 20 March 2020, are currently being complied with – subject to the deviations explained in the update dated 27 January 2021 below – and will continue to be complied with in the future.
+They further declare that the recommendations of the German Corporate Governance Code in the version dated 16 December 2019, published on 20 March 2020, are currently being complied with – subject to the deviations explained in the updates dated 27 January 2021 and 5 May 2021 below – and will continue to be complied with in the future.

 OPERATING PROCEDURES FOR THE MANAGEMENT AND SUPERVISORY BOARDS; COMPOSITION AND OPERATING PROCEDURES FOR THEIR COMMITTEES

 The management and supervisory boards work together closely and in an atmosphere of trust in the interests of the company.
 The chairman of the supervisory board coordinates the board's work and chairs its meetings.
 The supervisory board has also appointed committees.
 The management board generally attends supervisory board meetings, submits written and verbal reports on individual agenda items and proposals for resolution, and answers any questions posed by supervisory board members.
 The supervisory board also meets regularly in the absence of the management board.